Oscen [“oh-sin”], n.

 Oscen is a magazine focused on uplifting marginalised voices.
 It creates and curates thought-provoking content that opens up conversation in a time of noise, fakeness and antagonism.
 We are interested in the other perspectives: The personal stories and the countercultural critique, the arts and culture lens on society, the views shut out of the mainstream.

-We want anything you create – whether it’s articles, poetry, creative essays, photography, art, collages, playlists, or multimedia combining all of the above.
+We have issues and features (more coming soon!) and we want anything you create — whether it’s articles, poetry, creative essays, photography, art, collages, playlists, or multimedia combining all of the above.
 See our Submit page for more.

 Send inquiries and submissions to firstname.lastname@example.org.